xpdota/guide-scratch/sage/Skills.md

 if it crits (another 540 potency, bringing the total potency to 1380).
 However, since Sage does not have a way to force a crit, the crit shield is not something that should be relied upon.

-Eukrasian Diagnosis *should* be used during downtime, as it gives Toxicon charges when absorbed.
+Eukrasian Diagnosis *should* be used during downtime, as it gives Toxikon charges when absorbed.

 ### Prognosis